varlogerr/toolbox.mkconf/readme.md

 # <a id="top"></a>mkconfig

 Tired from copy-pasting some basic configurations from one project to another?
 Generate them instead with this tool.
-By the way the dummy of this readme is generated with `mkconfig readme ./readme.md` command.
+By the way the dummy of this readme is generated with `mkconfig.sh readme ./readme.md` command.

 * [Quick demo](#quick-demo)
 * [Installation](#installation)